douglaswaugh/blog-posts/duplication-and-abstraction.md

 Perhaps this isn't the greatest example.
 Perhaps the second refactoring is better than the first given what we know about the system right now, i.e., not very much.
 We don't know if we'll need a different formatter, and we don't know if we need to render to a difference device.
 Perhaps this would be a good first step, until such time as we do need to format and render independently when we could refactor further.
 Whether or not this was a good or a bad descision will only become apparent in due course and will depend on the changes to the system that are required.
 One thing is for sure - this design has coupled the concepts of rendering and formatting together which adds an element of risk to the design.

-However, I still think the examples give a good insight in to the sensitivity to conceptually different things within the code that is needed by a developer to evolve the design over time.
+However, I still think the examples give a good insight in to the sensitivity to conceptually different things within the code that is needed by a developer to enable the design to emerge.

 I have also noticed this kind of coupling in my own code when I've been moving shared behaviour up to a base class (almost always a bad idea!).
 More than once I've noticed I've moved code shared between two controllers to a base controller class but the code I moved shared very little in common conceptually and yet I've coupled them together inside my new abstraction, the base controller class.